School Counselor Experience

 Explore our mountain home located in beautiful Banner Elk, North Carolina.
 Learn about some of our innovative academic offerings including Wildlife Biology, Wildlife Rehabilitation, Outdoor Recreation Management, Ski Industry Business and Instruction, and Wilderness Medicine and Rescue.
 Tour our 1,000-acre campus and visit the May Wildlife Rehabilitation Center, Elk Valley Preserve and Field Station, Brigham Classroom at Beech Mountain Resort, Esports Gaming Room, and May School of Natural and Health Sciences.

 The fun doesn’t stop there.
-While you’re in town conquer the Mile High Swinging Bridge at nearby Grandfather Mountain, visit downtown Boone and the historic Mast General Store, attend a Lees-McRae Summer Theatre performance, enjoy a barbecue dinner at Wildcat Lake, and a reception at a local winery.
+While you’re in town conquer the Mile High Swinging Bridge at nearby Grandfather Mountain, visit downtown Boone and the historic Mast General Store, attend a Lees-McRae Summer Theatre performance, and enjoy a welcome reception at a local winery.

 Space is limited.
 For more information, contact Senior Vice President for Enrollment Management Kevin Phillips at 828.898.8944 or phillipsk@lmc.edu